Ivory Coast (Côte d'Ivoire)

 - 4% on land revenue.

 - 11% on developed land or 15% when the built property is used by the company itself.
 The rate is reduced to 4% for unoccupied buildings.
+The rate is 10% for unfinished constructions entered in the balance sheet of companies and legal persons.

 In the case of the transfer of property through a direct sale, taxes are assessed at the following rates: